frc5024/webdocs/README.md

 The documentation is built automatically and pushed to our website every few minutes.

 ## Creating a new page
 This site is now using [Jekyll](https://jekyllrb.com/) for it's backend.
 Anything outlined in their documentation will work here.
 Be sure to check other files for example header info.
 Your page WILL not be visible until the header is set correctly.
-If you have questions, check with a mentor or the programming team lead.
+If you have questions, check with a mentor or the programming team lead.'

+## Theme docs
+For documentation on how to create nav structures, UI elements, and other more advanced settings, check out the [theme documentation](https://pmarsceill.github.io/just-the-docs/)